'The Whole Idea Is to Prevent Social Complexity'

 Simultaneously, we're working hard to make sure the THRIVE Directory, our web-based resource referral platform, is enhanced, easy to use, and embedded into Epic so that it's readily available in a very busy ED setting.
 When we get to the ED, we'll be screening more than 100,000 people each year, which is double the number of primary care patients we've screened to date.
 Anything we can do to reduce time spent searching and documenting is vital.
 From a technology standpoint, we're constantly thinking about how to reduce the clicks.
 It's almost that Steve Jobs mentality of, "I want it down to two clicks."

-How can we reduce the clicks?
+We're constantly thinking of how to reduce the clicks.
 It's almost that Steve Jobs mentality of, "I want it down to two clicks."

 HC: Why is streamlining the process and the technology so important?

 Pablo Buitron de la Vega: As a primary care provider, I experience on a daily basis the challenge of caring for patients with high medical and social complexity.
 It's very hard to provide care to this population within the allocated time.
 That's part of the reason why primary care provider burnout is as high as 50% across the country.
 If you ask a provider to do something extra, they're overwhelmed, they already have a lot on their plate.
 We really wanted to help providers instead of adding a burden.

 That's why using EPIC to streamline the screening and referral process is so important.
 As a provider, I want to be aware that my patient is homeless or food insecure, without spending extra time.
 I want to have that awareness so I can incorporate it in my plan, and then I can connect the patient to a navigator or give them resource guides with one click and one print.
 Anything more complicated than that is not going to be feasible.